aptima-ai/aptima_framework/docs/ten_framework/preparation.md

 Using Ubuntu as an example, you must first install the following packages:

-- gcc: One of the C/C++ compilers supported by the TEN framework.
+- gcc: One of the C/C++ compilers supported by the APTIMA framework.
-- clang: Another C/C++ compiler supported by the TEN framework.
+- clang: Another C/C++ compiler supported by the APTIMA framework.
-- clang-format: A code formatting tool used by the TEN framework during runtime.
+- clang-format: A code formatting tool used by the APTIMA framework during runtime.
 - clang-tidy: A static code analyzer.
 - cmake: The build system.
 The version must be greater than 3.13.
-- Python3: Required for the TEN framework Python binding.
+- Python3: Required for the APTIMA framework Python binding.
-- pytest: Used for the TEN framework's integration testing.
+- pytest: Used for the APTIMA framework's integration testing.

 ### Mac